miércoles, 24 de diciembre de 2025

 3. Inactive.
 Lack of interest in obtaining government benefits and government’s lack of interest in providing them.

 4. Active.
-Segment of residents autonomously mobilized with the guidance of external politicizing agents, to pressure for benefits.
+Segment of residents in the inactive community which autonomously mobilized with the guidance of external politicizing agents, to pressure for benefits.

 Use of Wayne Cornelius questionnaire (1971).
 227 interviews conducted.